 - Recognize employees for achievements in the wellness program

 Frame the issue.
-If your leaders are numbers girls (or guys), speak their language (this nifty calculator can help you estimate ROI.).
+If your leaders are numbers girls (or guys), speak their language.
 Help them see that a well supported program can lead to positive change in a number of ways.
 “The focus should not be totally on health plan costs.
 Productivity, employee retention, and workers compensation costs should also be a focus of a wellness program,” states Mary.

 Don’t forget to add the humanity angle.
 Tell stories.
 Provide brief testimonials.
 Help them see that wellness is much more than dollar signs and ROI.